Tumor treating fields (Optune®)

 Tumor treating fields (TTF) was first reviewed by the HTA program in 2016.

-- In 2017, an update literature search was conducted on TTF to determine if newly available evidence published since 2016 could change the original coverage determination.
+- In 2017, an update literature search was conducted on TTF to determine if newly available evidence published since the 2016 assessment could change the original coverage determination.

 Optune® (formerly the NovoTTF-100A System or Novocure), a delivery system for tumor treating fields, (TTFs), was approved by the U.S. Food and Drug Administration (FDA) in 2011 for the treatment of recurrent glioblastoma multiforme (GBM) and in 2015 for the treatment of newly diagnosed GBM in combination with temozolomide, an oral chemotherapy drug.